kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Bladder rupture is diagnosed by cystography
 	E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively

-#### Answer: E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively - ?
+#### Answer: E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively - *FALSE* = C. Bladder rupture is often a result of straddle injury - TRUE

+The bladder ruptures extraperitoneally as a result of perforations by adjacent bony fragments from the site of pelvic fracture.
+Disruption of the urethra is often a result of straddle injury.
+A delayed repair of the extraperitoneal rupture may be required once the retroperitoneal bleeding has been controlled and the condition of the patient stabilised.
+These patients are at very high risk of haemorrhagic complications associated with dissection into the retroperitoneal pelvic haematoma.

 ### Q3.36
 Which of the following statements about diagnosis and management of pancreatic trauma is correct?